Escrow: What Is It And How Does It Work?

 An escrow account is sometimes required, and sometimes it’s not.
 It depends on the type of loan you get, as well as your financial profile.

-It may be tempting to go without an escrow account because it could mean a lower monthly mortgage payment – but escrow provides peace of mind by removing your responsibility of making sure those important bills get paid and having to pay them in one lump sum when they are due.
+It may be tempting to go without an escrow account because it could mean a lower monthly mortgage payment.
+But in the long run, escrow provides peace of mind by removing your responsibility of making sure those important bills get paid (and having to pay them in one lump sum when they are due).

 Interested in buying a home?
 Begin the approval process today with Rocket Mortgage.